For owners of pre 2008 Aston Martin Vantages there exists a love hate relationship (primarily hate) with the roof mounted radio antenna.

 I just could not leave this alone.
 I kept wanting the antenna to be even shorter.
 Essentially to mimic the short roof mounted satellite antennas.
 I was willing to give up some AM reception to accomplish this.

 I would have to fabricate something.
 First stop at the local hardware store for a 1/2 inch copper pipe cap and a couple of brass or copper screws.
-They must be 10-32 x 3/4 inch.
-(Photographed below)
+The screw should be M5.80.
+If that size is unavailable, 10-32 x 3/4 inch.
+(Photographed below) can be used as a substitute.

 Force the brass screw into the hole and screw it all the way down.